Brainstormers: Philosophy and techniques

 Of their work, Maria Dumlao has also said.
 "Our work and actions are meant to inform, excite and provoke people in a dialogue.
 We encourage them to act on their own terms."

 Members' other work

 Dumlao is a member of the Philadelphia non-profit collective and art space Vox Populi.

 Mysliwiec is an assistant studio art professor at American University and on the board of the art blog, Art Fag City.

+Kaufmann has an ongoing interest in challenging the political structure of the art world and has pursued alternative venues including cable access television, activist public interventions, and the Internet.